 Cancer treatment often causes side effects , such as nausea, mouth sores, and taste changes that may make it difficult to eat or drink.
 Follow these tips to help you get the nutrition you need:

-- If water tastes unpleasant to you, take in more liquid though items such as soup or a sports drink.
+- If water tastes unpleasant to you, take in more liquid though items such as soup, tea, milk or milk substitutes such as almond milk, or a sports drink.
 Or, flavor your water by adding fresh cut fruit.

 - Eat several small meals throughout the day instead of trying to eat large amounts of food at one time.

-- If meat is no longer appealing, get protein from foods such as fish, egg whites, cheese, and beans.
+- If meat is no longer appealing, get protein from foods such as fish, egg whites, cheese, beans, or high protein smoothies.

 - If you have mouth sores or a gum infection, use a blender to make vegetables and meats smooth.
-Try juicing.
+Try juicing or making smoothies.

-Some side effects can be treated with medication, so talk with your doctor or other member of the health care team for more information.
+Some side effects are often treated with medication, so talk with your doctor or another member of your health care team for more information.

 The use of dietary supplements